Hurricane Charlie (1951): Impact

 On the Yucatán Peninsula, Charlie destroyed up to 70% of the crops, though no loss of life was reported in the area.
 Unofficially, one person was reportedly killed on the peninsula.
 Mérida reported winds of 70 mph.
 The winds toppled several thatched homes on Cozumel.
 A wind gust of 160 mph was measured at the airport near Tampico, though peak gusts in the city did not exceed 110 mph.
 The storm was reported to be the worst in Tampico since 1936.
 The winds uprooted trees and destroyed telephone poles, and damages to corn crops were believed to exceed $500,000.
 At least 300 residences were "damaged or destroyed."
 Outside the city, Charlie's heavy rain led to bursting dams and flooded rivers, where upward of 100 people died.
 In the city, four people died, and property losses were estimated near $1,160,000.
+Across Mexico, the hurricane killed 257 people.

 The hurricane's outer fringes produced swells along the Texas coast, and swimmers were advised to be cautious because of hazardous conditions.
 The area was also experiencing rough swells and strong winds from an unrelated weather system, which produced peak gusts of 60 mph.
 The conditions snarled marine operations in the area, and three fishermen were missing during the squall.
 On August 23, Brownsville experienced gusts of 50 mph when the hurricane struck the coast further south.

 Aftermath

 In the wake of this storm, Jamaica formed a new governmental entity known as the Hurricane Housing Organization.
 In 1956, this organization merged with the Central Housing Authority to become the Department of Housing.

-References in Popular Culture
+With an estimated 259 or more fatalities in Mexico and Jamaica, Charlie ranks among the deadliest Atlantic hurricanes on record in the 20th century.
 Lord Beginner wrote a calypso song about the hurricane's landfall in Jamaica entitled "Jamaica Hurricane".
+The next hurricane to make landfall on Jamaica, Hurricane Gilbert, occurred 37 years later.